 "Yeah, man" Babel muttered, bringing another vein to appear on Daisy's forehead.
 "Geez, you have a lot of energy for someone awake in the middle of the night."

 Daisy didn't even hear the last part of Babel's statement; she just hit both of the guys atop the head with her full strength.
-"I'm a girl you dimwits and don't make me have to prove it to you!" she shouted at them while they rubbed the bumps forming o their heads.
+"I'm a girl, you dimwits, and don't make me have to prove it to you!" she shouted at them while they rubbed the bumps forming on their heads.

 "You're both wrong" Robert muttered.
 "It's early in the morning, somewhere like 7:30, at least when I last check my clock anyway."